 ‘Data management is the development, execution, and supervision of plans, policies, programs, and practices that deliver, control, protect, and enhance the value of data and information assets throughout their lifecycles’7.

-DAMA-DMBOK 1 and the Data Dictionary used almost the same definition witha significant difference that they defined data management as a business function.
-For example, in the Data Dictionary it sounds like this: data management is ‘the business function, that develops and executes plans, policies, practices, and projects that acquire, control, protect, deliver, and enhance the value of data’8.
+DAMA-DMBOK 1 and the Data Dictionary used almost the same definition with a significant difference: they defined data management as a business function.
+For example, the Data Dictionary sounds like this: data management is ‘the business function that develops and executes plans, policies, practices, and projects that acquire, control, protect, deliver, and enhance the value of data’8.

-We will not speculate on why the ‘business function’ status has disappeared in the last edition of DAMA-DMBOK as it does not matter that much in the context of our discussion.
+We will not speculate on why the business function’s status disappeared in the last edition of DAMA-DMBOK, as it does not matter that much in the context of our discussion.
 But yet, it would be an interesting question to the DAMA-DMBOK authors.

-The most important point here is that the meaning of ‘governance’ and ‘management’ in the DAMA-DMBOK context differs from the common business context.
+The most crucial point here is that the meaning of ‘governance’ and ‘management’ in the DAMA-DMBOK context differs from the everyday business context.

 Here is an illustration of the ‘governance’ and ‘management’ concept in the DAMA-DMBOK context: